getgud-io/cpp-getgud-sdk/README.md

 ### Position Action

 To create a Position Action, use the `PositionActionData` class.
 This action marks the change of `Player` position and view site.
-You can send this every tick, up to 128 ticks.

 ```cpp
 GetGudSdk::BaseActionData* action = new GetGudSdk::PositionActionData(